MicrosoftDocs/architecture-center/docs/example-scenario/iot/application-stamps-content.md

 The preceding diagram above shows the process of moving a set of devices from Stamp 1 to Stamp 2:

-1. Devices acquire IoT Hub endpoint through DPS if it is either unknown or no longer valid.
+1. Devices acquire the IoT Hub endpoint through DPS if it's either unknown or no longer valid.
 1. When devices are moved to Stamp 2, Traffic Manager points the application URL to the Application 2 instance.
 1. DPS moves a whole set of devices from one stamp to another.
 1. Each application stamp contains the application front end and refers to the IoT Hub corresponding to that stamp.

-### Move devices between deployment stamps behind a single app gateway
+### Move devices between stamps behind a single app gateway

 When a single application front-end supports multiple device stamps, the application front-end must dynamically update its device-to-hub mapping to maintain cloud-to-device communication.
 To manage devices moving to different stamps and IoT Hubs, gateways can use a caching mechanism for device-to-hub mapping.
 Service clients can use a shared lookup routine to dynamically detect and migrate device calls to new IoT Hubs.